Bearsampp/.settings/.github/ISSUE_TEMPLATE/bug_report.md

 ### Configuration

-* bearsampp version and the previous version in case of upgrade:
+* Bearsampp version and the previous version in case of upgrade:
 * Operating system:

 ### Logs

->* Close bearsampp.
+>* Close Bearsampp.
 >* Change the `logsVerbose` variable to the value `2` in the `bearsampp.conf` file.
->* Launch bearsampp and reproduce your issue.
+>* Launch Bearsampp and reproduce your issue.
->* Close bearsampp.
+>* Close Bearsampp.
 >* Zip the `logs` folder and the `core/tmp` folder.
 >* [Drag and drop](https://help.github.com/en/github/managing-your-work-on-github/file-attachments-on-issues-and-pull-requests) the zip archive here.